Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Data and Methods

 where TN denotes true negatives.
 This metric penalizes classifiers that perform well on the majority class but poorly on the minority class.
 Finally, the area under the receiver operating characteristic curve (AUROC) \citep{Fawcett2006} was used to assess the ranking quality of probabilistic predictions independently of any fixed classification threshold.
 The AUROC measures the probability that a randomly chosen potentially habitable planet is assigned a higher predicted probability than a randomly chosen non-habitable one.

-Across all experiments, recall was treated as the primary optimization metric, reflecting the scientific objective of minimizing missed potentially habitable planets.
+Across all experiments, recall was treated as the primary optimization metric, reflecting the objective of minimizing missed candidates under the adopted labeling scheme.
 The remaining metrics were used to provide a more complete characterization of classifier performance and to facilitate comparisons between different modeling approaches.
+This choice is consistent with the prioritization-oriented interpretation of the task, in which the goal is to identify candidates for further study rather than to establish physical habitability.